Trade Secrets, Patents, and Keeping Secrets featured image

 Note, however, that the same is NOT true when filing a foreign patent application.
 Those become publicly available upon filing.
 Thus, to protect trade secrets, it is obviously best to file for a patent in the United States first, then seek a foreign patent.

 It should be further noted that patent protection only lasts for 20 years (or shorter for design and other patents).
 Generally, this is sufficient time to maximize the commercial profitability of a new invention, but it DOES raise the question of whether protecting an invention through trade secret law is a better option.
 Obviously, this depends on unique circumstances surrounding the invention including whether a competitor is “hot on the trail.”
 If a competitor obtains the patent first, then you may lose the ability to use the new invention and may end up as the target of a potential patent infringement lawsuit.
-But, there may be value in protecting an invention through trade secret law — for a least a short time — before seeking a patent.
-Holding the invention secret for a year or two can effectively extend the period of legal protection.
+But, there may be value in protecting an invention through trade secret law — for a least a short time — before filing a patent application.

 Extra, Extra!